 Methods for rearing on alternative host trees such as palash and kusumi have been successfully initiated.

-PRADAN’s intervention in Lac cultivation programmes has reached 2,659 families.
+As on March 2013, Pradan's intervention in lac cultivation Programme has reached 1117 families.